 Granny stripe blankets are among my favorite to make.
 They’re ridiculously easy, beautiful, and the color combinations are endless.
 I follow the general tutorial on the Attic 24 website.
 The tutorial is written in UK crochet terms, but a quick google search will teach you the differences.
 I’ll show you exactly how I did mine at the end of this post!

 I used Hobby Lobby I Love This Yarn for this pattern.
-I know the pink is called raspberry, but I can’t remember the names of the green.
+I know the pink is called raspberry, but I can’t remember the name of the green.

 This particular blanket is a doll-sized blanket for my niece.
 My girls love having small blankets for wrapping babies, having picnics, and covering stuffed animals.
 I hope the soon-to-be three year old is as thrilled with this blanket as my girls are with theirs.
 These also make great stroller blankets for those times you don’t want to tote around a full-sized lovey.